• Skip to primary navigation

 I’ve made hats out of acrylic that worked out really well because they could almost always be thrown in the washing machine if needed.
 This is especially good for kid’s hats because they always tend to get a bit messy.
 Acrylic is generally comfortable on the skin, too, if you get a nicer kind.
 Steer clear of the super cheap acrylics for hats.

 A lot of people make hats out of wool, and this is definitely a warm option I’ve used a lot.
-Eventually I find that wool hats tend to make my forehead itch a bit after wearing for a while, but I still love the comfort and versatility of wool.
+Eventually, I find that wool hats tend to make my forehead itch a bit after wearing them for a while, but I still love the comfort and versatility of wool.
 Keep in mind if making a hat as a gift that some people are allergic to wool.

 See the yarn recommendations for hats here!

-Okay, now that we’ve talked about some basic pointers for hats, let’s see these free knit hat patterns!!
+Okay, now that we’ve talked about some basic pointers for hats, let’s see these free-knit hat patterns!!

-25 Easy Knit Hat Patterns for Beginners
+25+ Hat Knitting Patterns for Beginners

 Designer: Vanessa Ewing